EvgeniiZorin/Handbook_GeneralProgramming/Bash.md

 ## FIND

-`Find` command is used to search directories for files.
+`find` command is used to search directories for files.

 `find` - view the file tree from the current directory.